henrylawson/henrylawson.net/website/_posts/2015-02-15-vim-journey.markdown

    and build your base knowledge stronger
-1. Get by with the basic motions and shortcuts but once comfortable always search and look for a better way to do it, you can get by with the arrow keys, i and esc but you need to keep looking for better ways to improve your process
+1. Get by with the basic motions and shortcuts but once comfortable always search and look for a better way to do it, you can get by with the arrow keys, i and ESC but you need to keep looking for better ways to improve your process
 1. Once you are more comfortable, remove your fear of the default Vim documentation, it really is the best resource